-A fuel-cell car is effectively an electric vehicle with its own onboard power source.
-This takes the form of a fuel-cell stack, in which hydrogen and oxygen are combined to generate electricity for the car’s batteries.
-The only by-product of this process is water, which simply drips out of the exhaust pipe, making fuel-cell cars true zero-emissions vehicles.
+A fuel cell car is effectively an electric vehicle with its own onboard power source.
+This takes the form of a fuel cell stack, in which hydrogen and oxygen are combined to produce electricity for the car’s batteries.
+The only by-product of this process is water, which simply drips out of the exhaust pipe, making fuel cell cars true zero-emission vehicles.

 However, most hydrogen is not currently produced in this way, but rather in a fossil-fuelled power station, which undermines its green credentials.
-Development costs also remain high, so fuel-cell cars such as the Toyota Mirai are expensive to buy, and even if you do own one, filling stations are few and far between.
+Development costs also remain high, so fuel cell cars such as the Toyota Mirai are expensive to buy, and even if you do own one, filling stations are few and far between, which makes refuelling difficult.
 So while it is likely that the fuel cell’s time will come, for now it remains on the fringes of the AFV market.

-The uptake of LPG began to gain traction in the early 2000s thanks to the Government’s Powershift grant, which allowed anybody converting his or her car to run on LPG to recoup a large part of the cost.
+The uptake of LPG – sometimes known as autogas or auto propane – began to gain traction in the early 2000s thanks to the Government’s Powershift grant, which allowed anybody converting his or her car to run on LPG to recoup a large part of the cost.
 Noting its potential, several manufacturers introduced dual-fuel (petrol and LPG) models into their UK ranges.

 What Does the Future Hold?